rakavai/Non-blocking-TCP-queue-server/README.md

 ##An OTP application of Queue And TCP

-Usage
+Environment variable to set:
 -----

-    Environment variable to set:
    'port' for tcp port number

 ###Communication